 Keep an eye on FamilyTreeMagazine.com for more coverage on Ancestry.com updates.
 You can also stay up-to-date with the latest Ancestry.com news by visiting the Ancestry.com blog.

 For even deeper dives into how to use the new and improved Ancestry.com, check out the second edition of the Unofficial Guide to Ancestry.com by Nancy Hendrickson.
+For a limited time, you can get this book and its companion workbook (an almost $50 value) for just $29.38.
 You can also check out our list of 10 easy tips for using Ancestry.com.